Jugaad

-Jugaad is increasingly accepted as a management technique and is recognized all over the world as a form of frugal innovation.
-Companies in Southeast Asia are adopting jugaad as a practice to reduce research and development costs.
+Jugaad is increasingly accepted as a management technique and is recognized all over the world as a form of frugal innovation.According to the analysis, companies like Facebook, GE, Google, PepsiCo, Philips, Renault-Nissan, Siemens, Tata Group and YES BANK, in Southeast Asia are adopting jugaad as a practice to reduce research and development costs.
 Jugaad also applies to any kind of creative and out-of-the-box thinking or life hacks that maximize resources for a company and its stakeholders.
 Jugaad is however, also argued to be not limited to management circles but rather about infrastructural arrangements deployed by product designers and users that allow for versatility and improvisation of use and repair.

-According to author and professor Jaideep Prabhu, jugaad is an "important way out of the current economic crisis in developed economies and also holds important lessons for emerging economies".
+According to author and professor Jaideep Prabhu in the year 2013, jugaad is an "important way out of the current economic crisis in developed economies and also holds important lessons for emerging economies".